 The RYA’s Intermediate Powerboat course, which also acts as a natural pathway to the Advanced Powerboat qualification, is the perfect springboard to give you that know-how and confidence out at sea.
-However, sadly, trial and error still seems to be the most common way for people to learn.
+However, even with these type of courses readily available, sadly trial and error still seems to be the most common way for people to learn...

-In an attempt to overcome this some people may opt to have a more experienced, although not necessarily qualified, colleague onboard when they find their way for the first time, while others may class themselves to be ok, well until it goes wrong...
+In an attempt to overcome this some people may opt to have a more experienced, although not necessarily qualified, colleague onboard when going further afield for the first time, while others may class themselves to be ok, well until it goes wrong...
 We have all heard the anecdotes, often recounted as funny stories, of people having just got away with it, especially when an unexpected situation arose.

-With a bit more knowledge of planning and pilotage those coastal areas, normally left for the more experienced skipper, would become much more accessible; this is exactly what the RYA intermediate course was developed for, not only will it give you the skills to go further afield but more importantly confidence out on the water too!
+With a bit more knowledge of planning and pilotage in those coastal areas, normally left for the more experienced skipper, would become much more accessible.
+This is exactly what the RYA intermediate course was developed for, not only will it give you the skills to go further afield but more importantly confidence out on the water too!

 The RYA Intermediate Powerboat course takes two days to complete and covers the practical use of pilotage and passage planning by day on coastal waters, using both traditional and electronic navigational techniques.
 It also tackles more advanced boat handling, such as wave management and tidal effect.